visika/tesi-magistrale/thesis.typ

     Each node is also equipped with 22 64 GB RAM memory modules, overall 1.375 TiB.
     Each GPU is equipped with 34 GB RAM memory.
     The nodes are divided into 3 differently sized sub-clusters.
-  ],
+//   ],
-)
+// )

 == ASE

-The Atomic Simulation Environment (ASE) is a set of tools and Python modules for setting up, manipulating, running, visualizing and analyzing atomistic simulations.
+The #gls("ase", long: true) is a set of tools and Python modules for setting up, manipulating, running, visualizing and analyzing atomistic simulations.
 @ase provides interfaces to different codes through `Calculators` which are used together with the central `Atoms` object and the many available algorithms in @ase.
 The `Atoms` object contains the positions of the atoms and the properties of the cell.
 @ase allows geometry optimization, computing of the potential energy of the system, molecular dynamics.
 The MACE code was executed through the calculators interface of @ase.

 == MACE <sec:mace>

+MACE
+@Batatia2022mace
+@Batatia2022Design
-MACE is an equivariant message-passing graph tensor network where each layer encodes many-body information of atomic geometry.
+is an equivariant message-passing graph tensor network where each layer encodes many-body information of atomic geometry.
 At each layer, many-body messages are formed using a linear combination of a tensor product basis. @batatiaDesignSpaceEquivariant2022 @darbyTensorReducedAtomicDensity2023
 This is constructed by taking tensor products of a sum of two-body permutation-invariant polynomials, expanded in a spherical basis.
 *The final output is the energy contribution of each atom to the total potential energy.*